cockroachdb/docs/v2.1/orchestrate-a-local-cluster-with-kubernetes-insecure.md

 ---
-title: Orchestration
+title: Orchestration with Kubernetes
 summary: Orchestrate the deployment and management of an local cluster using Kubernetes.
 toc: true
 ---

 Other tutorials in this section feature the ways that CockroachDB automates operations for you.
 On top of this built-in automation, you can use a third-party [orchestration](orchestration.html) system to simplify and automate even more of your operations, from deployment to scaling to overall cluster management.

-This page walks you through a simple demonstration, using the open-source Kubernetes orchestration system.
-Starting with a few configuration files, you'll quickly create an insecure 3-node local cluster.
+This page walks you through a simple demonstration, using the open-source [Kubernetes](http://kubernetes.io/) orchestration system.
+Using either a few configuration files or the CockroachDB [Helm](https://helm.sh/) chart, you'll quickly create an insecure 3-node local cluster.
 You'll run a load generator against the cluster and then simulate node failure, watching how Kubernetes auto-restarts without the need for any manual intervention.
 You'll then scale the cluster with a single command before shutting the cluster down, again with a single command.

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}To orchestrate a physically distributed cluster in production, see <a href="orchestration.html">Orchestrated Deployment</a>.{{site.data.alerts.end}}
+To orchestrate a physically distributed cluster in production, see [Orchestrated Deployments](orchestration.html).
+{{site.data.alerts.end}}

 ## Before you begin